Butterflies of New Mexico: The Swallowtails (Papilionidae)

 Battus philenor (Linnaeus 1771) Pipevine Swallowtail (updated January 5, 2024)

 Description.
 This large species is black, but the hindwing above has widespread iridescent blue-green scaling and a submarginal row of cream-colored spots.
 Below, the glossy, steel-blue hindwing has a prominent submarginal row of yellow-orange spots within a bluish/greenish sheen, unlike any other swallowtail in the region.
 Because this species is so poisonous from chemicals derived from its larval foodplants, it serves as a model for a number of Batesian/Mullerian mimics; more on that below.
 Range and Habitat.
 Pipevine Swallowtails breed year-round in Mexico, southern Arizona, and much of the southeast US.
 Larvae have been found in southwest New Mexico (counties: DA,Hi,Lu) in April, May and August, so it breeds there as well.
 Adults are strong flyers and wander widely, accounting for all records in central and northern New Mexico (all counties except LA,MK,RA,Sv,SJ), where there are no native hosts on which to place eggs.
 Strays eventually will be found statewide.
 Life History.
 Larvae eat only plants in the Pipevine Family (Aristolochiaceae).
 Aristolochia watsonii, (Watson’s Dutchman’s pipe, southwestern pipevine) a vine of desert arroyos, is the only known host in New Mexico.
 Plants in this family contain chemicals that render larvae and adults of Battus philenor poisonous.
 Larvae come in two forms, black and bright orange-red, advertising their unpalatability.
 Eggs are laid in clusters on the foodplant.
 Unusually for swallowtails, the eggs are coated with a nutritious excretion which helps young larvae survive.
 In early instars, caterpillars feed communally, but in late instars they feed in solitude.
 Flight.
 In southern deserts, adults are in flight by spring; two or more additional broods are hatched before winter cold.
 Our records fall between February 15 and November 11.
 Numbers peak in April, then rise again to peak from June to August when strays to central and northern New Mexico are most frequent.
 Both sexes are fond of nectar, where adults beat their wings rapidly while siphoning.
 Males are casual hilltoppers, where their likeness to female Papilio polyxenes can confuse males of the latter.
 Comments.
-Because this species is so noxious from chemicals sequestered from its larval foodplants, it serves as a model for a number of Batesian or Mullerian mimics.
-Potential mimics of the Pipevine include females of Baird’s Swallowtail (Papilio machaon bairdii), of Eastern Black Swallowtail (P. polyxenes asterius), of the “nitra” form of Anise Swallowtail (P. zelicaon) and the dark form of female Eastern Tiger Swallowtails (Pterourus glaucus glaucus).
+Because this species becomes so noxious from chemicals sequestered from its larval foodplants, it serves as a model for a number of Batesian or Mullerian mimics.
+Potential mimics of the Pipevine include females of Baird’s Swallowtail (Papilio bairdii), of Eastern Black Swallowtail (P. polyxenes asterius), of the “nitra” form of Anise Swallowtail (P. zelicaon) and the dark form of female Eastern Tiger Swallowtails (Pterourus glaucus glaucus).
 Some females of the Ornythion Swallowtail (Heraclides ornythion) also resemble this butterfly.
 Both sexes of Spicebush Swallowtail (Pterourus troilus troilus) can appear similar to Pipevines.
 Even a non-swallowtail, the Red Spotted Purple (Limenitis arthemis arizonensis) is a close mimic, only lacking tails.

 Pipevine Swallowtail male (Battus philenor) Observation Hill, Dona Ana Mountains, Dona Ana Co., NM; March 24, 2020 (photo by Jim VonLoh).